 - Introduction of three separate seed grant programs to facilitate development of new international experiences for students and research/service collaborations among faculty.
 Fourteen such projects have since been funded.
 Our international programs are led now by Dr. Evie Freeman, who has done much in a short time to coordinate the College’s wide-ranging efforts.

 - Strengthening of the college’s IT infrastructure.
-This very complex, ongoing project has been led by our Senior Director of IT Services Joe Roush and the whole Office of Technology and Enhanced Learning (OTEL) Service Delivery team.
+This very complex, ongoing project has been led by our Chief Information Officer, Joe Roush, and the whole Office of Technology and Enhanced Learning (OTEL) Service Delivery team.

 - Development of strong educational technology services by staff who support the creation and use of powerful and appropriate digital learning technologies.
 The OTEL Educational Technology team is capably led by Director Lynn Trinko.
 In addition, a series of current and upcoming classroom/lab upgrades with cutting-edge technologies is rolling out.
 Coreland Phillips, who oversees the technology in our classrooms and labs, has been hard at work to make this happen.

 - Broadening and deepening of Career Service support for our students as provided by Director Jean Wyer and Nancy Dugan.

 - Opening of the College Commons, a versatile, media-enhanced space for a wide variety of social and educational functions.

 - The awarding of well over $1,500,000 in scholarship funding (2012-13) by our college’s scholarship program under the new direction of Brian Janssen.

 - The complete re-design of the EHE website by the OTEL Web Services team led by Eric Lauterbach, Web Services Manager, and his team of Margaux Weinandy, Dustin Perzanowski, and Jonathan Tascoe.

 - Development of the EHE Re-alignment Proposal and approval by college faculty in February, 2012.